nikgava/nikgava.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-*Disclaimer: Everything below was done during my time at university with two colleagues (Edoardo Innocenti and Gianluca Cioni), so it should be understood for educational purposes only.
-The following material has no real design purpose.*

-*As you will notice very often some calculations are omitted for matters of brevity, however I hold all the documentation on the calculations performed, feel free to contact me for clarification or curiosity, glad to answer if I can.*

-***

 ## 0. Introduction

 The project consists of the construction of a tower crane for construction use.
 Starting with a design with calculations and ending with the actual 3D design using SolidWorks software.